enRichMyData/crocodile/backend/endpoints.md

 POST /datasets/{datasetName}/tables/json
 ```

-Adds a new table to the dataset from JSON data and triggers Crocodile processing.
+Adds a new table to the dataset from JSON data and queues it for Crocodile processing.
+Like CSV uploads, JSON tables are now processed through a task queue to ensure system stability.

 **Request Body:**
 ```json